 This post may be a bit out of date as it was written not long before the pandemic.
 But we know that Port Gamble Paranormal is still at it with ghost tours and conferences.
 As we are writing this update in July 2023, there’s an article in the Port Townsend Leader titled, “Twisted History Tours ghost of its former self.”
 You may want to read it before booking one of them!
 And we see that Haunted History tours is still doing tours from Spring until Fall.
 So read on…

 When you think of haunted places, you might tend to think of ancient cities like Edinburgh or York, but the American Victorian-era city also excels at exuding a feeling of hauntedness.

 In northwest Washington state, three such old Victorian-era towns that come to mind are, of course, Port Townsend, one of three National Victorian Seaports in the US (the other two are Galveston and Cape May), Port Gamble, and the old Victorian city that is Seattle’s Pioneer Square neighborhood.

-And, of course, each of these places come with their ghost stories attached and have attracted paranormal investigators and ghost tours.
+And, of course, each of these places comes with their ghost stories attached and has attracted paranormal investigators and ghost tours.

 On each of these tours, the question sometimes arises, “why are these places haunted?”
 An honest answer would be that nobody knows.
 Brothels and Native American sacred sites or burial grounds seem to be hotbeds of paranormal activity.
 The latter’s connection with hauntings has become somewhat of a cliché due to books like Amityville Horror and Pet Sematary.
 Pioneer towns in the west have an abundance of both.